Belang van Nederland: History

+The party participated in the 2023 general election, but was unable to win a seat.
+Notable individuals on the party's candidate list were former 50PLUS politician Henk Krol and MMA fighter Alistair Overeem.
+The latter functioned as lijstduwer.

+The party also contested the 2025 Dutch general election but also didn't secure any seats.
+Van Haga attributed the party's result to media exclusion and according to him BVNL "wasn't included in most voting guides and polls."
+After the election Van Haga stood down as party leader but said he would remain active in BVNL behind the scenes.

 Ideology

-Van Haga claimed that BVNL will be a classical liberal party and "culturally conservative, but classically liberal when it comes to the role of government".
-BVNL also claims that individual liberty, freedom and the protection of Dutch history, cultural identity, and interests as the main cornerstones of its policies.
-The party also states that it supports technological advancement, a reformed criminal justice system, more controls on immigration and removal of immigrants with criminal records, and simplified tax codes.
-BVNL also calls for an end to handing over Dutch sovereignty and political power to the European Union, for referendums on Dutch membership of key EU treaties, and for a vote on Nexit (Dutch withdrawal from the European Union) if polls indicate public support for one.
-The party also states that the Dutch constitution and laws must come ahead of international law and policies created by supranational bodies.
+During its launch, Van Haga claimed that BVNL will be a classical liberal party and "culturally conservative, but classically liberal when it comes to the role of government".
+BVNL also said that individual liberty, freedom and the protection of Dutch history, cultural identity, and interests as the main cornerstones of its policies.

+The party states that it supports technological advancement, a reformed criminal justice system, more border control measures and expulsion of illegal immigrants and foreign nationals with criminal records, and simplified tax codes.
+On immigration, BVNL opposes what it calls the "the endless influx of asylum seekers" into the Netherlands, calling for an immediate halt to new asylum intake and supports withdrawing the Netherlands from the 1951 UN Refugee Convention.
+It also supports offering financial incentives to encourage remigration of those who are socially unintegrated or on unemployment benefits.
+BVNL also calls for an end to handing over Dutch sovereignty and political power to the European Union and supports a referendum on Dutch membership of the EU.
+The party also states that the Dutch constitution and laws must come ahead of international law and policies created by supranational bodies and opposes involvemrnt in foreign wars that the party views as not serving Dutch interests.
 BVNL also calls for a more critical examination of big tech companies, for freedom of speech to be protected and "academic freedom" within universities.
-The party is also opposed to some of the COVID-19 lockdown measures taken by the Dutch government, arguing that social and economic collateral damage was not taken into proper consideration.
+The party was also opposed to some of the COVID-19 lockdown measures taken by the Dutch government, arguing that social and economic collateral damage was not taken into proper consideration.
 Van Haga has described BVNL as less socially conservative on LGBT and gender issues than the FvD and JA21, which also split off from the FvD, and more focused on economic liberalism.